This post may contain affiliate links. Please see my Amazon affiliate disclosure at the bottom of this page or click here.

 So if you can, it make sense to quit or at least cut down gradually.

 I now make a real effort to cut down thee or four times per year, simply by focusing on alternative ways of energising myself and trying as hard as I can to get a good night’s sleep.

 From my repeated efforts to cut down on coffee and kick my caffeine addiction to the curb, I’ve found the easy tips below really help.

 Easy Tips to Cut Down Caffeine

-- Add decaf to your coffee & gradually increase until mostly decaf
+- Add decaf to your coffee and gradually increase until mostly decaf

 - Buy a smaller cup size or make a smaller pot or cup

 - Don’t drink any caffeine based drinks after midday

 - To wake yourself up get outside in natural light as early as possible